eth-educators/eth-docker/README.md

 Installation prerequisites are towards the bottom of this file.

+Once they are met, navigate to a convenient directory that you have write access to - your $HOME is fine - and pull this repo via git: `git clone https://github.com/eth2-educators/eth2-docker.git`, then `cd eth2-docker` into the newly created directory.

 ## Create an eth2 wallet and deposit files

 You will deposit eth to the deposit contract, and receive locked eth2 in turn.